Close Menu

 HIRE US TO WIN YOUR SSD BENEFITS FOR BACK PAIN

 Contacting Cannon Disability Law is free and we do not charge an attorney fee unless we win your case.
 We are one of the best Social Security law firms in the country.
-For example, we are known as one of the best Social Security firms in Las Vegas, Nevada.
+For example, we are one of the best Social Security firms in Las Vegas, Nevada.
 We are also the best SSD law firm in Salt Lake City, Utah.
 We have won over $100 million in both ongoing and back benefits.
 Many of those SSDI and SSI cases have been for severe back conditions and chronic back pain.

 In order to fight the SSA’s denials, you need a law firm with experience.
 Hire us.
 Dianna Cannon has been helping people who need SSDI benefits for over thirty years.
 Brett Bunkall and Andria Summers have many years of legal experience.
 Together, we have won over 20,000 SSD and SSI hearings.
 You can trust us.
 We will do everything we can to win your benefits.
 Put our experience to work for you and win SSDI and SSI benefits for back pain.